soundpress/RulesOfNYC/docs/c34/index.rst

       (iii) the signature of the Principal Officer.

-   (2) Whenever a client anticipates that additional employees will engage in lobbying on its behalf, an amended statement of registration listing the additional employees must be filed within ten (10) days, along with a supplemental Authorization Letter and the original Authorization Letter, as required by Section 3-213(d)(1) of the Lobbying Law.
+   (2) Whenever a client anticipates that additional employees will engage in lobbying on its behalf, an amended statement of registration listing the additional employees must be filed within ten (10) days, along with a supplemental Authorization Letter and the original Authorization Letter, as required by § 3-213(d)(1) of the Lobbying Law.

 (c) Start Date.